frequency-chain/frequency/designdocs/user-handles.md

 ### Chain Steps

-* When a user submits a handle, check the numeric suffix for availability and that it honors range defined for suffix window.
+* When a user submits a base handle, check the numeric suffix for availability and that it honors range defined for suffix window.
 * Store ```msa_id``` to ```handle``` mapping and ```handle``` to ```msa_id``` mapping.

 ### Handling Race Conditions